New Casting Technology Aids Submarine Propulsion

-Meighs Ltd., a leading UK supplier of specialist alloys and castings, foresaw the available opportunities at a very early stage, and the close, proactive relationship with Cti that has existed for many years reflects the vision and foresight of their management.
+Meighs Ltd., a leading UK supplier of specialist alloys and castings, foresaw the available opportunities at a very early stage, and the close, proactive relationship with CT that has existed for many years reflects the vision and foresight of their management.
 Activities

 - Training of key managers, and latterly 2 modern apprentices;